The mission of the United Methodist Church is "To make disciples of Jesus Christ for the transformation of the world."

-We believe that God is loving and we can experience God's love and grace.
+We believe that God loves all people, and that we can experience God's love by his free gift of grace.

-We believe that God raised Jesus from the dead and that the risen Christ lives today.
+We believe, that God rasied Jesus from the dead, and that the risen Christ lives in us today.

-We believe that Jesus is divine and is the son of God.
+We believe that Jesus is fully divine and is the only son of God.

 We believe that Jesus is our Savior and in Christ we receive abundant life and forgiveness of sins.